The Grab And Go Survival Pack

 13. Fishing kit - Line, hooks and sinkers and a few small lures.
 I also have a small gill net for catching fish.

 14. Snare wire - I make my own from copper wire.
-Don't forget to include at least 50 ft of [Only registered and activated users can see links. ].
+Don't forget to include at least 50 ft of parachute cord.

 14. Plastic bags - Two or three large lawn bags and several zip-lock sandwich bags, can be used fo a number of tasks and to keep things dry.